Gurenax/react-context-api/README.md

 ## Updates
-- Button Context - Context that specifies the Title of a Button.
+- Added Button Context - Context that specifies the Title of a Button.
-- Action Context - Context that provides sync and async actions to display the message as an alert.
+- Added Action Context - Context that provides sync and async actions to display the message as an alert.

 ---